AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 01234567fedcba98uhsjqlonmpkritgv
 Access denied!
 ```
-- Now that we know how the program jumbles the string, we can easily decipher the flag using the string `s` in the program.
+- Now that it is known how the program jumbles the string, simply decipher the flag using the string `s` in the program.

 &nbsp;